For Our Future

 We honour the Bunurong/Boonwurrung of the Kulin Nation who have cared for this Country for thousands of years.
 We recognise First Peoples’ continuing connection to lands, waters, and community.
 We pay our respects to the Ancestors and Elders who carry the memories, traditions, cultures, and aspirations of First Peoples, and who forge the path ahead for emerging leaders.

-The Eco Arts Culture Hub of the Phillip Island Conservation Society (PICS), supported by a grant from the Bass Coast Shire Council, is presenting For Our Future, an environmental program of Eco Arts events and activities for the Bass Coast community.
-It is underpinned by the practice of Deep Listening and is designed to inspire environmental stewardship in community, deepening our sense of connection with each other and the Living World.
-For Our Future brings together the Arts, Science and Culture and is intercultural, intergenerational and interdisciplinary.
+Project events and activities were all underpinned by the practice of Deep Listening and were designed to inspire environmental stewardship in community, deepening a sense of connection with each other and the Living World.
+The program brought together the Arts, Science and Culture and was intercultural, intergenerational and interdisciplinary.

-For Our Future is offering community activities and an educational stream of Eco Arts activities and events across the Bass Coast.
-Members of an interdisciplinary team comprised of artists, musicians, conservationists and First Nation cultural educators will facilitate environmentally focussed activities and learning experiences in the community.
-All activities and events are an invitation to listen more deeply and respectfully to the Living World and to recognise ourselves as part of it.
+For Our Future offered community activities and an educational stream of Eco Arts activities and events across the Bass Coast region.
+Members of an interdisciplinary team comprised of artists, musicians, conservationists and First Nation cultural educators facilitated environmentally-focussed activities and learning experiences.
+All activities and events were an invitation to listen more deeply and respectfully to the Living World and to recognise ourselves as part of it.
+The Program of Events included Deep Listening Circles, intercultural collaborations, performances, workshops, concerts, exhibitions, conservation walks and talks and an international Creative Message Exchange.

 For Our Future Projects 2022 – 2023